MichaelCurrin/auto-commit-msg/README.md

 ## Features

-See more info on the [Features](/docs/features.md) page in the docs.

 - Just click the extension button in the Git pane.
 - It reads the state of files in your Git repo or staged files.
 - Generates a commit message, which you can use or edit.